 The Belltown neighborhood is the best area to stay in Seattle for the trendy traveler.
-A charming community, it is filled with beautiful and luxurious apartment buildings, high-end fashion stores, and glamorous nightclubs.
+It is a charming community filled with beautiful and luxurious apartment buildings, high-end fashion stores, and glamorous nightclubs.

 The area is rated as the second most walkable area in Seattle, meaning you can go about with very little need for transportation.
 You can find almost everything on 1st Avenue from grocery stores to art galleries, salons, restaurants, and fashion stores.

-Who Should Stay Here: Belltown is one of the best places to stay in Seattle for travelers looking for jazz clubs or energentic nightlife.
+Who Should Stay Here: Belltown is one of the best places to stay in Seattle for travelers looking for jazz clubs or energetic nightlife.